 The Apollo Theatre has played host to a number of different types of theatre and a range of world-famous acting talent throughout its history, stretching back to its origins in the early 20th century when it opened with a selection of Edwardian musical comedies and light operas such as Kitty Grey (1901) and Véronique (1904).
 After these early beginnings a parade of plays and novel adaptations from the best of British and international writers graced the stage of the Apollo, with productions of Ivor Novello’s A Symphony in Two Flats (1929), Robert Sherwood’s Pulitzer Prize-winning Idiot’s Delight (1938), Terrence Rattigan’s Flare Path (1942) and Noël Coward’s Private Lives (1944) all winning popular and critical acclaim.

 From the 1970s through to the 1990s the theatre continued to be a showcase for fantastic writing and acting talent, seeing performances from names like John Mills, Vanessa Redgrave, Zoe Wanamaker, Peter O’Toole and Penelope Keith over the decades.
 Since 2005 the theatre has been owned by the Nimax Theatres chain, and in more recent years there have been successful productions of both new and classic plays with star actors in the leading roles, such as Rosamund Pike in Summer and Smoke (2006), Jessica Lange in The Glass Menagerie (2007), Josh Hartnett in Rain Man (2008) and James McAvoy in Three Days of Rain (2009).
 The Apollo Theatre recently hosted David Suchet in Eugene O’Neill’s Long Day’s Journey into Night and productions of Twelfth Night and Richard the III starring Mark Rylance.
-The current show at the Apollo Theatre is the National Theatre’s highly acclaimed production of The Curious Incident of the Dog in the Night-Time.
+The National Theatre’s highly acclaimed production of The Curious Incident of the Dog in the Night-Time ran at the theatre from March 2013 – December 2013.

 - Bars- There is a Stalls Level Bar split over two levels which can accommodate around 150 patrons both standing and seated as well as a smaller Upper Circle bar.